-Sumitomo Mitsui Trust International Limited (the "Firm") is authorised and regulated by the UK Financial Conduct Authority ("FCA") and complies with the regulatory capital framework in the UK Investment Firms Prudential Regime ("IFPR").
+Sumitomo Mitsui Trust International Limited (the "Firm", 'SMTIL') is authorised and regulated by the UK Financial Conduct Authority ("FCA") and complies with the regulatory capital framework in the UK Investment Firms Prudential Regime ("IFPR").
 The IFPR is the prudential regime for MiFID investment firms applied by the FCA.
 The IFPR rules are primarily set out in FCA's Prudential sourcebook for MiFID Investment Firms ("MIFIDPRU").

-For the purposes of MIFIDPRU, the Firm is categorised as a non-SNI MIFIDPRU investment firm and is not subject to consolidated reporting with other entities.
+For the purposes of MIFIDPRU, the Firm is categorised as a non-Small and Non-Interconnected ('non-SNI') MIFIDPRU investment firm and is not subject to consolidated reporting with other entities.

-This report has been prepared in accordance with the requirements of Chapter 8 of MIFIDPRU and, unless otherwise stated, its scope is the Firm's most recently ended financial year, which ended on 31st December 2022.
+This report has been prepared in accordance with the requirements of Chapter 8 of MIFIDPRU and, unless otherwise stated, its scope is the Firm's most recently ended financial year, which ended on 31st December 2024.